Genflow Biosciences Releases 2023 Year-End Review And Highlights Key Priorities For 2024

 About Genflow Biosciences

 Established in 2020, Genflow Biosciences Ltd is a UK-based biotechnology company, with R&D facilities in Belgium, developing and researching potential novel therapeutics that halt or slow the ageing process enabling society to live longer, healthier lives.
-Genflow Biosciences' lead compound GF-1002 works through the delivery of a centenarian variant of the SIRT6 gene, which has yielded promising preclinical results.
-Genflow Biosciences expects to commence a clinical trial in 2024 to study the potential benefit of GF-1002 in non-alcoholic steatohepatitis (NASH) for which there are few or no approved therapies.
+Genflow Biosciences lead compound is GF-1002, works through the delivery of a centenarian variant of the SIRT6 gene which has yielded promising preclinical results.
+Genflow Biosciences expects to commence a clinical trial in 2024 to study the potential benefit of GF-1002 in non-alcoholic steatohepatitis (NASH) for which there are few or no-approved therapies.
 By treating ageing as a risk factor to disease, Genflow Biosciences aims to reduce the financial, emotional, and social costs of an ageing population.
 For more information:

 DISCLAIMER